qbap/a7-ios7-downgrader/README.md

    You can create one using the Internet Sharing feature on macOS or [linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) on, you guessed it, Linux if you prefer using another computer for it.

+   Be careful when doing this since *anyone* can connect to the open network you created.
+We are not responsible for **any** damages caused by doing this.

    ### No apps on the Home Screen (iOS 8.0)
-   This is a weird issue with older versions, the workaround is easy, however.
+   This is a weird issue with iOS 8.
+The workaround is easy, however.

-   After the first unlock after setup, when the apps are absent, open the Control Center (swipe up) and press the calculator icon.
+   After you unlock your device for the first time after setup, there will be no apps on the Home Screen.
+The workaround is, once you're on the Home Screen, to open the Control Center (swipe up) and press the calculator icon.
 Once open, you can exit out of Calculator.
 This should fix the icons.

    ### Cydia is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
-To open Cydia, enter `cydia://` in the address bar.
+To open Cydia, enter `cydia://` in Safari's address bar and press Enter.

 ## iOS 9.3 Support